 Dr. Causey-Bush is a member of several local and national professional organizations, a published author including a recent publication on cultural relevancy in the Association of California School Administrators’ (ACSA) Leadership Magazine.
 She has presented at numerous local, state, and national conferences and received several community honors: the Alpha Kappa Alpha Sorority, Inc. Educational Leadership and Service Award, the ACSA Region 12 Annual Curriculum and Instructor Administrator of the Year Award, the Fulbright Memorial Fund Teacher Award to visit schools in Japan, and the Texas Tech University Chancellor’s Office for Outstanding Leadership and Service Award.

-Dr. Causey-Bush currently serves as the Chief Academic Officer with the Banning Unified School District and will supervise the special education and education services departments.
+Dr. Causey-Bush currently serves as the Assistant Superintendent, Academic Services with the Banning Unified School District and will supervise the special education and education services departments.
 She is a mother to three including a daughter who is in her second year of medical school, a daughter who is a junior in college, and a son who is a sophomore in high school.
 Dr. Causey-Bush is a member of Immanuel Praise Fellowship in Rancho Cucamonga and resides in Fontana.